 PHENYLALANINE Side Effects & Safety

-There is insufficient reliable information available about the safety of D-phenylalanine.
+There is not enough reliable information available about the safety of D-phenylalanine.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Having too much phenylalanine in the mother’s system during pregnancy can increase the chances of birth defects.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Phenylalanine is LIKELY SAFE when consumed in amounts commonly found in foods by pregnant women who have normal phenylalanine levels.
+However, having too much phenylalanine in the mother’s system during pregnancy can increase the chances of birth defects.
 The risk for facial defects is highest at weeks 10-14, nervous system and growth defects between 3-16 weeks, and heart defects at 3-8 weeks.
-For women who process phenylalanine normally and have normal levels, it’s probably fine to get the amount of phenylalanine found in food, but not in higher doses.
-Don’t take supplements.
+For women who process phenylalanine normally and have normal levels, it is probably fine to get the amount of phenylalanine found in food, but not in higher doses.
+Do not take supplements.
 For women who have high levels of phenylalanine, even normal food amounts are UNSAFE.
 Additionally, experts recommend a low phenylalanine diet for at least 20 weeks before getting pregnant.
 This should reduce the risk of birth defects.

-It’s LIKELY SAFE for breast-feeding mothers whose bodies process phenylalanine normally to consume the amount of phenylalanine found in food.
-But don’t take more.
+Phenylalanine is LIKELY SAFE for breast-feeding mothers whose bodies’ process phenylalanine normally to consume the amount of phenylalanine found in food.
+However, do not take more.
 Not enough is known about the safety of taking phenylalanine in medicinal amounts during breast-feeding.